MoiKeyboard/CZ2007-Database/readme.md

 ;
 ```
 ### Personalised Query 2
-Obtain gross sales for the shipped products of shops in the month of febuary
+Obtain gross sales for the shipped products of shops in the month of Febuary.
 ```
 SELECT p.ShopID, SUM(oi.UnitPrice * oi.Quantity) AS GrossSale
 FROM OrderItem AS oi